 For most target groups, employees need to meet the qualifying requirements within a certain time frame before being hired, such as three months or 18 months.
 For example, ex-felons must be hired within one year of being convicted or released from prison for a felony.
 Any felon convicted more than a year before being hired may not meet the WOTC eligibility requirements.

 In general, almost any employer can be eligible for the Work Opportunity Tax Credit as long as they hire employees that fall under a target group.
-However, the IRS does have some limitations, such as only allowing nonprofit organizations that fall under the Qualified Veteran category to claim the tax credit.
+However, since the WOTC is a federal income tax credit, the benfit to companies that have operating losses and organizations that are not-for-profit may be limited.
+The only cateogry that can offset payroll tax is the Qualified Veteran category .

 Additionally, some industries tend to hire a more diverse workforce, typically industries that contain a large number of minimum wage positions, such as those in the restaurant, hospitality, and construction industries.
-These industries tend to be low-skill, making it easier to hire certain target groups, such as ex-felons and veterans.
+These industries tend to be low-skill, making it more likely that they will hire certain target groups, such as ex-felons and veterans.
 By doing so, most of these employers are able to recover a significant amount of wages by claiming the WOTC tax credit.

-If you’re an employer looking to claim the WOTC tax credit, there are several forms you will need to fill out.
+If you’re an employer looking to claim the WOTC tax credit, there are several formsthat are required.
 First, the employer and the job applicant must complete IRS Form 8850, Pre-Screening Notice and Certification Request for the Work Opportunity Credit.
-Employers have 28 calendar days from the new employee’s start date to complete the WOTC tax credit screening form and submit it to their state workforce agency.
+This form must be completed by a potential employee on or before his/her job offer date, and employers have 28 calendar days from the new employee’s start date to submit it to their state workforce agency.
 This form screens the job applicant and collects information to ensure applicants meet eligibility requirements.

 Along with IRS Form 8850, you will need to complete the Department of Labor’s Form 9061, Individual Characteristics Form.
 This form helps stage workforce agencies determine whether conditions are met to be eligible for the Work Opportunity Tax Credit.

-After completing and submitting IRS Form 8850 and DOL Form 9061, you will then have to complete IRS Form 5884, Work Opportunity Tax Credit and IRS Form 3800, Business Tax Credit and attach them to your organization’s tax return.
+In addition to completing IRS Form 8850 and DOL Form 9061, when claiming the credit, companiescomplete IRS Form 5884, Work Opportunity Tax Credit and IRS Form 3800, Business Tax Credit, and attach them to your organization’s tax return.
 Form 5884 requires you to list the hours and wages of your WOTC-certified employees.
 However, if you’re a qualified tax-exempt organization that hires a qualified veteran, you must attach IRS Form 5884-C to your tax return.
-Form 3800 claims any general business tax credits, including the WOTC tax credit.
+Form 3800 claims general business tax credits, including the WOTC tax credit.

 To claim the WOTC tax credit, it’s important to have certain systems in place to remain compliant and take full advantage of the tax credit.
 With Experian Employer Services, employers benefit from one of the industry’s shortest and most effective surveys.
 This increases the completion rate while preserving a streamlined talent acquisition process.